Technical Overview

 Merkl API provides real-time access to Merkl data, including rewards, APRs, merkle proofs, and analytics.
 This API enables any frontend to integrate Merkl seamlessly.

-Merkl Public frontend: Built on the Merkl API, this interface allows users to explore campaigns, check APRs, and claim rewards.
+The Merkl App, built on the Merkl API, enables users to explore reward opportunities, track APRs, and seamlessly claim their rewards.

 Last updated